 But there's also something to be said about timing.
 As a culture, we're in constant conversation with art: revising, reevaluating, reinventing.
 So it makes sense that some of 2017's best television has been defined by some variation of "re-" too.
 The Handmaid's Tale repurposed an '80s-born dystopia as an urgent plea for female autonomy; both Alias Grace and The Keepers reclaimed the voices of women long lost to time; and Big Little Lies revitalized an underappreciated 2014 novel that bands women together against misogyny and violence.
 In a year bookended by women speaking up for themselves and speaking out against their abusers, that feels much more than relevant — it feels required.

 It's in instances like these, in which we can gain a deeper understanding of our present by revisiting our past, that our obsession with old stories becomes clearest.
 Of course, not all re-whatevers are created equal.
 Will & Grace, once a pioneering force for gay representation, has since regressed to a harmless but hopelessly dated sitcom, and last year's X-Files revival nearly tarnished a decade's worth of good TV.
-Time will tell if Big Little Lies and 13 Reasons Why can deliver the second seasons they claim they can, but ultimately, it won't matter: Executives will continue to greenlight familiar properties, and audiences will continue to consume them.
+Time will tell if Big Little Lies can deliver the second season it claims it can, but ultimately, it won't matter: Executives will continue to greenlight familiar properties, and audiences will continue to consume them.
 All we can hope for is that, in the midst of it, we find those few, magical series that renew our faith in storytelling and make it worth the while.
 2017 may be the year we refused to let TV shows die, but it's also the one in which we brought several truly special, forgotten stories back to life.